Music theory games > Lessons > Duration of sounds > Time signature > 9/8 time signature example

 - 2 sixteenth sixteenth note (semiquaver) notes (semiquavers united kingdom) equals 1 beat

-- 1 dotted quarter notedotted quarter note (dotted crotchet) (dotted crotchet united kingdom) equals 3 beats
+- 1 dotted quarter note dotted quarter note (dotted crotchet) (dotted crotchet united kingdom) equals 3 beats

 - and so on...